akimwong/1_OnPremise/Journey/001/02_TimeSeries/03_GoDaddyMicrobusinessDensity/Readme.md

     first_day_of_month - The date of the first day of the month.

 ### census_starter.csv
 Examples of useful columns from the Census Bureau's American Community Survey (ACS) at data.census.gov.
 The percentage fields were derived from the raw counts provided by the ACS.
-All fields have a two year lag to match what information was avaiable at the time a given microbusiness data update was published.
+All fields have a `two year lag` to match what information was avaiable at the time a given microbusiness data update was published.

-    pct_bb_[year] - % of households in the county with access to broadband of any type.
-ACS(B28002): PRESENCE AND TYPES OF INTERNET SUBSCRIPTIONS IN HOUSEHOLD. cfips - The CFIPS code.
+    pct_bb_[year] - % of households in the county with access to broadband of any type (1). cfips - The CFIPS code.
-    pct_college_[year] - % of the population in the county over age 25 with a 4-year college degree.
-ACS(S1501): EDUCATIONAL ATTAINMENT. pct_foreign_born_[year] - % of the population in the county born outside of the United States.
-ACS(DP02): SELECTED SOCIAL CHARACTERISTICS IN THE UNITED STATES. pct_it_workers_[year] - % of the workforce in the county employed in information related industries.
-ACS(S2405): INDUSTRY BY OCCUPATION FOR THE CIVILIAN EMPLOYED POPULATION 16 YEARS AND OVER. median_hh_inc_[year] - The median household income in the county.
-ACS(S1901): INCOME IN THE PAST 12 MONTHS (IN 2021 INFLATION-ADJUSTED DOLLARS).
+    pct_college_[year] - % of the population in the county over age 25 with a 4-year college degree (2).
+    pct_foreign_born_[year] - % of the population in the county born outside of the United States (3). pct_it_workers_[year] - % of the workforce in the county employed in information related industries (4). median_hh_inc_[year] - The median household income in the county (5).

+(1) ACS(B28002): PRESENCE AND TYPES OF INTERNET SUBSCRIPTIONS IN HOUSEHOLD.
+(2) ACS(S1501): EDUCATIONAL ATTAINMENT.
+(3) ACS(DP02): SELECTED SOCIAL CHARACTERISTICS IN THE UNITED STATES.
+(4) ACS(S2405): INDUSTRY BY OCCUPATION FOR THE CIVILIAN EMPLOYED POPULATION 16 YEARS AND OVER.
+(5) ACS(S1901): INCOME IN THE PAST 12 MONTHS (IN 2021 INFLATION-ADJUSTED DOLLARS).